H-Edward/Discord-Go-Music-Bot/README.md

 Paste in your token after the `=` sign and save the file.

-Then to build the bot in Docker,
+Then to build the bot in Docker:

 ```bash
 make docker-network-create